-Each student at RWA has a student portfolio using an online platform called Seesaw.
+Each student at RWA has a student portfolio using our online platform Toddle.
 The portfolio will contain transdisciplinary work that reflects the development of the 5 essential elements of the PYP (knowledge, skills, attitudes, concepts and action) as well as the Learner Profile.
 Our portfolios are records of student involvement in learning which are designed to demonstrate success, growth, higher-order thinking, creativity, assessment strategies and reflection.
 The portfolios provide a picture of each student's progress and development over a period of time.